 What Do I Do If I Find Yellow Jackets In Or Near My Home?

-If you find an infestation of yellow jackets in your home, firstly, do not try to remove them yourself.
-Additionally, do not try to block the entrance to the hive as that will merely stir them up.
+If you find an infestation of yellow jackets in or near your home, do not try to remove them yourself.
+Additionally, blocking the entrance to the nest will only agitate them, considering they are naturally wired to defend their nests.